xcibe95x/TFT-Overlay/README.md

 # Pocket Tactics a TFT Overlay for all your Teamfight Tactics needs.

+## PLEASE HELP KEEPING THE DATACLOUD.JSON FILE UP-TO-DATE!

 ![Image](https://i.ibb.co/ZYMvk02/TFTTT.png)

-## PLEASE HELP KEEPING THE JSON FILE UP-TO-DATE!

 ## !
 HOW TO USE !
 - Set your Game to be Borderless or Windowed!